Which Countries Don’t Have Inheritance Tax? Your Guide

 The critical point for UK readers: Even if you hold assets in one of these countries, if you are UK-domiciled, HMRC will still include those assets in your estate for IHT purposes.
 The UK has double taxation treaties with some countries to prevent assets being taxed twice, but these treaties don’t eliminate the UK’s right to charge IHT — they merely prevent you paying both UK IHT and a foreign equivalent on the same asset.

 A visually striking panoramic landscape depicting the countries without inheritance tax.
 In the foreground, a diverse array of national flags, each representing a nation with no estate tax, flutter gently in a soft breeze.
 The middle ground showcases lush, rolling hills and winding rivers, symbolizing the financial freedom and prosperity these countries offer.
 In the distant background, snow-capped mountain peaks reach towards the sky, creating a sense of grandeur and stability.
 The scene is bathed in warm, golden sunlight, evoking a mood of optimism and opportunity.
-The image is captured through a wide-angle lens, emphasizing the vastness and scale of this global tapestry of tax-free nations.
+The image is captured through a wide-angle lens, emphasizing the vastness and scale of this global tapestry of outside the scope of IHT nations.

 Rather than focusing on where to move your assets, most UK families are better served by using the estate planning tools available right here — lifetime trusts, proper use of exemptions and reliefs, and structured gifting — to reduce or eliminate their IHT exposure without leaving the country.